There is a Planning Commission Meeting on April 2, 2018 and UFVs and UFOs are on the agenda.

 Here is the Memo about this resolution:

-All of the details including the specific changes to the MSB Code are outlined in the Planning Commission Meeting packet:
+The details including the specific changes to the MSB Code are outlined in the Planning Commission Meeting packet:

 So, if UFVs are drones, what are UFOs?